jfromaniello/joseoncodecom/_posts/2012-02-02-capsela-the-game-that-changed-my-life.markdown

 How did this toy influenced me?
 ================================

 I didn't study Mechanical Engineering.
-However this open my mind, the freedom of being able to invent things.
+However this open my mind to the freedom of being able to invent things.
 I learned for instance, that with certain components I could change how I used the energy of the motor and the relation between speed and power, etc.

 I find many similarities between my current job as a software developer and playing with this construction set.
-The power of being able to build something from scratch that exists only in my mind given a set of tools and the basic building blocks.
+The power of being able to build something from scratch that exists only in my mind using a set of tools and the basic building blocks.

 My mother kept some parts of the set and I found in a local website a person selling his capsela.
 Even if this was an smaller set with less pieces it was in very good conditions.
 Now I have two capselas, and sometimes we build really crazy stuff with my daughter.

-Last but not least, I would like to thank the people who designed this toy, I would be really happy if any of them read this and thank my parents Gines and Franca, for having bought this at Toys "R" Us in 1995.

-> I mistakenly refered to Capsela as a "game", but many commenters pointed out that this is not a "game" but a "toy" or "construction set".

 [Hackernews Discussion](https://news.ycombinator.com/item?id=8797905).